SebasBarrientos/PokeQuiz/README.md

 ## Usage Instructions

-1. **Starting the Game**: Choose an existing user from the button options or type your user and click subit.
+1. **Starting the Game**: Choose an existing user from the button options or type your user and click submit.
 2. **Selecting Answers**: Multiple answer options are presented.
 The player must select the correct option to answer who´s that pokemon.
 3. **Game End**: The game ends after answering 10 questions.
 The score obtained is displayed with a badge box (for each correct answer you get a badge), and the score average chart is updated.
 4. **Restarting the Game**: To play again, simply press the "Restart" button.